 In today’s technologically-advanced society, many brands never come into physical contact with their customers.
 Instead, the entire buyer’s journey takes place online.
 This can sometimes make it difficult to maintain clear lines of communication.

 Social listening, especially, is a communication skill that is paramount to understanding how customers perceive your brand.
-When used strategically, you can use social listening to differentiate your brand and product.
+When used strategically, social listening can help to differentiate your brand and product.

 When you learn how to communicate better, you increase your marketing ROI and build solid relationships with your customers, which is crucial to establishing brand loyalty.
 Keep reading to explore six tips for improving communication skills.
 You can use these tips to improve all types of communication, including social listening.